Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

-} The operation which, in topology world, reverses a tube's direction but not its 2D orientation is called {\it ``adjoint''}, and denoted by $\glos{A_e}$.
-This is slightly more intricate to define rigorously in terms of diagrams.
-In addition to reversing the direction of the strand $e$ of the $\wTFo$ diagram, $A_e$ also locally changes each crossing of $e$ {\em over} another strand by adding two virtual crossings, as shown on the right.
-We recommend for the reader to convince themselves that this indeed represents a direction switch in topology after reading Section~\ref{subsec:TheWen}.

-\begin{remark} As an example, let us observe how the negative generator vertex can be obtained from the positive generator vertex by adjoint operations and composition with virtual crossings, as shown in Figure~\ref{fig:VertexSwitch}.
-Note that also all other vertices can be obtained from the positive vertex via orientation switch and adjoint operations and composition by virtual crossings.

-As a small exercise, it is worthwhile to convince ourselves of the effect of orientation switch operations on the {\em band picture}.
-For example, replace $A_1A_2A_3$ by $S_1S_2S_3$ in figure \ref{fig:VertexSwitch}.
-In the strand diagram, this will only reverse the direction of the strands.
-The reader can check that in the band picture not only the arrows will reverse but also the blue band will switch to be on top of the red band. \end{remark}
+\parpic[r]{ } The most interesting operation on w-foams is the {\em edge unzip} $\glos{u_e}$, which doubles the edge $e$ using the blackboard framing, then attaches the ends of the doubled edge to the connecting ones, as shown on the right.
+Unzip is only defined when the directions of the edges involved match, as shown on the left.
+We restrict unzip to edges that are the {\em stem} of each of the two vertices they connect, and whose two vertices have their inner and outer edges aligned, as shown (in other words, edges which connect two different generating vertices).

-Unzip, or tube doubling is perhaps the most interesting of the auxiliary $\wTFo$ operations.
-As mentioned above, topologically this means pushing the tube off itself slightly in the framing direction.
-At each of the vertices at the two ends of the doubled tube there are two tubes to be attached to the doubled tube.
-At each end, the normal vectors pointed either directly towards or away from the center, so there is an ``inside'' and an ``outside'' ending ring.
+When a tube is unzipped, at each of the vertices at the two ends of the doubled tube there are two tubes to be attached to the doubled tube.
+At each end, the normal vectors pointed either directly towards or away from the center, so there is an ``inside'' and an ``outside'' boundary circle.
 The two tubes to be attached also come as an ``inside'' and an ``outside'' one, which defines which one to attach to which.
 An example is shown in Figure \ref{fig:BandUnzip}.
-Unzip can only be done if the 1D and 2D orientations match at both ends.